textlint/textlint/README.md

 You can use filter rule like [textlint-filter-rule-comments](https://github.com/textlint/textlint-filter-rule-comments "textlint-filter-rule-comments").

-Please see [docs/configuring.md](docs/configuring.md) for more details.
+Please see [Ignoring Text · textlint](https://textlint.github.io/docs/ignore.html) for more details.

 ## Integrations